Sexual Assault

 Here is a testimony of a disabled woman from ‘The Ultimate Guide to Sex and Disability,’ (ed.
 Kaufman, Silverberg and Odette, 2003): ‘Acknowledging how my body is changing to tolerate less stress or use was most important in learning that my goals can change from minute to minute during sex.
 This didn’t de-emphasize orgasm, but it did give me more fluidity during sex.
 That acknowledgment made it more comfortable to me to stop sex at any time for any reason.
 After I got to that point-primarily through struggling with my pain and limited mobility-I was better equipped to deal with the trauma of sexual and emotional abuse that kept me from having healthy sex.
 If I could stop sex because my joints were uncomfortable, why not stop sex because my soul is uncomfortable?
 This was tremendously important to my sexual healing.
 And, as a result, only a few months ago I really started being able to have an orgasm with a partner.’

-During this period of physical, emotional and sexual healing, you may need to mentally prepare yourself to battle the stigma External Website that opens in a new window that sexually abused women in South Asian cultures often experience.
-External Website that opens in a new window This is often linked to misplaced notions of shame and honour.
-External Website that opens in a new window In films they might show women hanging themselves or jumping into a well, but these extreme steps are not what women who face assault really take.
+During this period of physical, emotional and sexual healing, you may need to mentally prepare yourself to battle the stigma that sexually abused women in South Asian cultures often experience.
+This is often linked to misplaced notions of shame and honour.
+In films they might show women hanging themselves or jumping into a well, but these extreme steps are not what women who face assault really take.
 Even in your deepest moment of despair following sexual assault, taking your own life is just not an option.
 Ask yourself: what is it that is at stake?
 If people are robbed, physically beaten or subject to any other crime, they do not jump off a bridge.
 Why should women who have been sexually assaulted?
 They have been the victims of a crime like any other.

 What can I do when I am attacked?